nuejs/nue/packages/www/docs/single-page-apps.md

 **Authentication flows** - Login pages and session management with server integration

-**More complex backend** - CloudFlare D1 (SQL) for contacts and leads, KV storage for authentication and session management.

 The same concepts apply - state listeners, component mounting, and URL-based routing.
 Just more of them, organized for maintainability and team collaboration.